 His profile was helped by winning the prestigious Dash Handicap at Epsom on Derby day for trainer James Evans.

-A talented schoolboy footballer player in the youth set-ups at Stoke City and Crewe Alexandra, he always had an ambition to make it as a jockey.
+A talented schoolboy footballer player in the youth set-up at Stoke, he always had an ambition to make it as a jockey.

 After joining Richard Hannon’s powerful stable, he was following in some illustrious footprints.